-Sneha Sunny is a medical doctor (MBBS) who enjoys educating and spreading awareness through her writing.
+Sneha Sunny is a medical doctor who enjoys educating and spreading awareness through her writing.

-I'm sure I'm not the only one sitting here with one hand raised, am I?
+I'm sure I'm not the only one sitting here with my hand raised, am I?

 We are all familiar with acne: the little, inflamed, painful bumps on your face that usually occur during your teenage years.
-Unfortunately, for some of us, it manages to stick around way past our adolescence and into our adulthood.
+Unfortunately, for some of us, it manages to stick around way past our adolescence and into adulthood.

 Not a good feeling, I must say!

 There are various causes of adult acne, but can stress cause acne as well?

 Stress is a normal bodily response.
 It's the response that gets things done.
 But like all things, too much of it is bad for you.
 When stress levels start getting incredibly high, it takes a toll on the body, giving rise to conditions like depression, heart disease, and skin conditions, including pruritus, psoriasis, hyperhidrosis, trichotillomania, and, of course, acne.1